Seneca-ICTOER/SPO600/docs/F-AssemblyLanguage/assembly-language.md

 # Assembly Language

-_Assembly language_ is a [symbolic](./symbol.md) representation of machine language (ADD LINK).
-It is therefore very architecture-specific (ADD LINK).
+_Assembly language_ is a [symbolic](./symbol.md) representation of [machine language](/E-ComputerArchitecture/machine-language.md).
+It is therefore very [architecture-specific](/E-ComputerArchitecture/portable.md).

 Each instruction is represented by a short mnemonic word such as "LDR" for _Load Register_, "MOV" for _move_, or "MUL" for _multiply_, followed by (optional) arguments.
-The addressing mode (ADD LINK) is implied by the format of the arguments.
-Different assemblers (ADD LINK) use slightly different syntax.
+The [addressing mode](/E-ComputerArchitecture/addressing-mode.md) is implied by the format of the arguments.
+Different [assemblers](/E-ComputerArchitecture/assembler.md) use slightly different syntax.

 ## Examples